kunallad54/Employee-Wage-Builder/README.md

 6. This project will calculate wage till total working hours or total working days are met for month(assumming month of 20 days and working hours=100)
 7. This project will make use of instance method,variables and solve the problem
 8. This project will add employee wage details for multiple companies and will use oops concepts
+9. This project will display total employee wage for each company